Efficiency-of-RELAX/CYP8B1/README.md

    <img src="https://hqhvlw.dm.files.1drv.com/y4mxxn8VKeSKAUsrWGeXZFZHH6hG_8MHES2STtqms_d6d4EZ6BrYbXOlMTH3uOZcQiYwbDJTlJ14bnOUn00fkvaT4awsyExwbPsTmjNxkKPR3B4fDvqrJcA-eZtqb17IbSj7VEnXVdDa_yru_jW2Ee5rCM2WA5JRlh6o-5roBkbCbYt-7QVMaRCvPiqXDzOLlbJBwH6Osql_S15yB17PyIgtw?width=1308&height=1124&cropmode=none" width="650">
  </p>

-> The taxonomic orders in Sagar et al., 2019 study -> yellow and brick red.
+> The taxonomic orders in Sagar et al., 2019 study are boxed red ~ 15 groups.

 The test for the relaxed selection of CYP8B1 gene in the amniotes is carried out as per the pipeline mentioned in the [Shinde et al., 2019](https://link.springer.com/article/10.1007/s00239-019-09903-6?fbclid=IwAR2UL_uHcWkEfqa1GyJsq95N_t_Lcaq7TOn1UpFVNj-2ikDJnUEbHi0ZBCQ#Sec2).
 The major steps used in detection of the relaxed selection are listed below and a more detailed information is given in projects.